jagenjo/litescene.js/guides/graphs.md

 ## Creating your component actions

-To create actions that could be called from events, you must define them manually in your component:
+To create actions that could be called from events triggered by nodes, you must define them manually in your component.

+First by creating the function ```getEventActions``` that returns an array with all the actions that this node could perform.

 ```js
 MyComponent.prototype.getEventActions = function()